Updated: Nov 11

 Submit a Claim about Discrimination.
 If you believe you have been discriminated against or retaliated against for submitting an OSHA complaint, you have 30 days to submit a discrimination complaint.
 For example, you can file an OSHA complaint within that time window, but a daily discrimination case can be filed afterward.

-You Might Get Discriminated for Doing the Right Thing
+You Might Get Discriminated Against For Doing The Right Thing

-Discrimination in the workplace usually falls into one of two categories:
+Discrimination usually falls into one of two categories:

 Discrimination occurs when an employer adopts a corporate policy that applies to all employees but has a disproportionately detrimental impact on employees who belong to a protected class compared to those who do not.
 To put it another way, the idea appears to be "facially neutral" and does not appear to favor any worker.

-While such a policy may be unlawful, it affects workers who share a protected feature disproportionately.
+While such a policy may be unlawful, it disproportionately affects workers who share a protected feature.
 Even if the employer has no discriminatory purpose, to begin with, in a case of disproportionate effect discrimination, the employer may be held accountable for any prejudice that occurred.

 For example, to encourage employees to stay active and safe, a business may create a policy providing employees with ten more minutes during their lunch break if they take the stairs instead of the elevator.
-Employees with impairments, on the other hand, may be unable to engage, resulting in a disparity in their treatment.
+On the other hand, employees with impairments may be unable to engage, resulting in a disparity in their treatment.

 2. Disparate Treatment